-- 3.9 Transect surveys were undertaken in May and June 2022.
-A further survey is scheduled to be undertaken in August 2022.
+- 3.9 Transect surveys were undertaken in May, June and August 2022.
 On each occasion a single transect route aimed to cover all accessible areas, features and habitats at the Site.
 Each transect route was repeated at least once during each survey to minimise temporal bias. - 3.10 Each transect was walked at a moderate and consistent speed with qualitative observations of bat behaviour made by the surveyor.
 Surveys commenced at sunset (British Summer Time), continuing for the following two hours. - 3.11 Bat calls were recorded using Elekon Batlogger M detectors.
 This detector automatically records ultrasonic signals with a one second delay between recordings.
-Recordings of bat contacts were subsequently analysed using BatExplorer software, with sonograms reviewed to confirm bat identification to genera, or where possible, species level.
+Recordings of bat contacts were subsequently analysed using BatExplorer software, with sonograms reviewed to confirm bat identification to genera, or where possible, species level. - 3.12 Each of the recorded files, which contain a variable number of call 'pulses', was designated a 'bat contact'.
+At the point of contact, each sound file is assigned a GPS location.

-- 3.12 Each of the recorded files, which contain a variable number of call 'pulses', was designated a 'bat contact'.
-At the point of contact, each sound file is assigned a GPS location. - 3.13 Transect surveys are intended to gather data on the spatial distribution of bat activity across the Site, identifying areas of relative importance for bats, including key flight lines.
+3.13 Transect surveys are intended to gather data on the spatial distribution of bat activity across the Site, identifying areas of relative importance for bats, including key flight lines.
 In addition, direct observation of bats allows for qualitative assessments of how bats use the Site to be made complementing quantitative data collected through remote monitoring.